Adalab/modulo-1-evaluacion-final-BessyEscobar/README.md

 ## Module evaluation 1

 Here you can see my first technical evaluation exercise.
-It is a web page appropriate to the designs previously delivered.
+It is a web page based on the corporate identity previously delivered.

 ## Prerequisites

-1.- static button in the upper corner and with a link to the Adalab page 2.- "Anonymous Proxy" module packaged with flexbox and occupying the top of the browser.
+1.- Static button in the upper corner and with a link to the Adalab page 2.- "Anonymous Proxy" module packaged with flexbox and occupying the top of the browser.
-3.- Module "Looking Through A Window" made with optional CSS style 4.- Module "3 Reason to Purchase" created with CSS Grid 5.- "Networks" module laid out with flexbox and with links to Adalab
+3.- Module "Looking Through A Window" made with optional CSS style 4.- Module "3 Reason to Purchase" created with CSS Grid 5.- "Networks" module laid out with flexbox and with links to Adalab's web page.

 ## Tools and programming languages 🛠 |